Frederik Vesti: 2023: Title challenge and runner-up finish

-Following the season finale at Yas Marina, it would be announced that Vesti would move to Prema for the 2023 season alongside Ferrari junior Oliver Bearman.
+Following the season finale at Yas Marina, it was announced that Vesti would move to Prema for the 2023 season alongside Ferrari junior Oliver Bearman.
 Vesti qualified fifth for the Bahrain opening round, but was penalised three places for the sprint due to impeding Arthur Leclerc.
-A gamble to pit in the sprint race failed to come through, ending up 17th.
+A gamble to pit in the sprint race failed to come through, with Vesti ending up 17th.
 The feature race would be more disappointing for Vesti, as he retired after colliding into Richard Verschoor, and the former was given a five-place grid penalty for the next race.
+Looking to bounce back in Jeddah, Vesti qualified in seventh and finished one place higher in the sprint.
+In the feature race, Vesti took advantage of the leaders spinning out, eventually leading for his first feature race win.